 January 25: Kitchen Table Climate Conversation (ClimateFast) - watch recording

-February 23, 6-7PM: Love Food Hate Waste Community Conversation (RWC) - email Kadra Howsi to join
+February 23: Love Food Hate Waste Community Conversation (RWC) - email Kadra Howsi for information

 Humber College Workshops:

-COMMUNITY GARDEN AND COMPOSTING: CCAN is supporting the Rexdale Women’s Centre Community Reduce and Reuse Program (CRRP) on the community garden and composting site at 2667/2677 Kipling Towers.
-We will be installing a hoop house and growing seedlings to contribute to the garden, while learning how this successful community composting operation works.
-Email firstname.lastname@example.org to participate.
+Community Garden and Composting: CCAN is partnering with the Rexdale Women’s Centre Community Reduce and Reuse Program (CRRP) on the community garden and composting site at 2667/2677 Kipling Towers.
+We are currently working on upgrading the composting system.
+Email email@example.com for information.

-CLIMATE CHANGE CHARTER: We are creating a charter outlining why climate change is an important issue for North Etobicoke residents, and the principles and many ways in which we take action together as a community.
+Climate Change Charter: We are creating a charter outlining why climate change is an important issue for North Etobicoke residents, and the principles and many ways in which we are taking action together as a community.
 The charter will be translated into several languages and distributed among the community.
 Email us at firstname.lastname@example.org to contribute!